Your World Has Changed – How Are You Adapting to It?

 - The deal size/account size is big enough.

-Coach – you have an opportunity to “listen in” more often now since more is going to phone and web conference.
+you have an opportunity to “listen in” more often now since more is going to phone and web conferences.
 Use your time to see how people are adjusting and whether they are doing a good job asking questions, getting to decision-makers, differentiating, etc.

 These are just a few practical ideas to get you started on how to set some normalcy into your new norm.
 Pivotal Advisors will continue to provide useful tips as you navigate through these unchartered waters.
 Please feel free to reach out with any questions.